 is a therapeutic one-to-one service – the programme is flexible to meet the needs of individual young people and is suitable to support those who are experiencing mental/emotional/sexual health difficulties.
 We have found it beneficial for very vulnerable young people because it works around chaotic lifestyles which some young people experience and it can be delivered at a venue (such as a school or secure unit) which suits the young person.
 This programme can be short-term or long-term to offer support during periods of crisis and it supports young people to make changes in their behaviour or to manage their feelings.

 Social Education Plus (SE+)

-this is a therapeutic group work programme which is delivered over an 8 to 10 week period.
-It can be an issue based (e.g. dealing with anxiety, low mood, self-harming, eating difficulties or improving self-esteem and social skills).
+This is a therapeutic group work programme which is delivered over an 8 to 10 week period.
+It can be an issue-based (e.g. dealing with anxiety, low mood, self-harming, eating difficulties or improving self-esteem and social skills).
 It aims to support young people to explore how they feel and find healthy strategies to cope.
-It can also be combined with a specialist sexual health and relationships education, or risk taking programme for young people who may have experienced trauma.
+It can also be combined with specialist sexual health and relationships education, or risk-taking programme for young people who may have experienced trauma.

 How We Evaluate Our Services

 We use a variety of evaluation methods to ensure our programmes are effective.
 We collect information using online forms to make it more young-person-friendly and easy to collate and analyse.
 We evaluate each piece of work using the following forms:

 - A job sheet to collect quantitative information (numbers of individuals and contacts),

 - An equalities measure to collect information on age, gender, sexuality, housing situation, ethnic group, religion, work or study status and disability,

 - A session evaluation to measure the enjoyment of sessions and any learning,